A standard interface for managing, editing, and sending an email message.

-The composition interface does not guarantee the delivery of your email message; it only lets you construct the initial message and present it for user approval.
-The user may opt to cancel the composition interface, in which case the message and its contents are discarded.
-If the user opts to send the message, the message is queued in the user’s Mail app outbox.
+The composition interface doesn’t guarantee the delivery of your email message; it only lets you construct the initial message and present it for user approval.
+The person may opt to cancel the composition interface which discards the message and its contents.
+If the person opts to send the message, the message queues in the user’s Mail app outbox.
 The Mail app is ultimately responsible for sending the message.

 Important

 You must not modify the view hierarchy presented by this view controller.
-You can, however, customize the appearance of the interface using the UIAppearance
+However, you can customize the appearance of the interface using the UIAppearance

 protocol.